The median ROI for a student chatbot is 280% at 12 months

 Not every institution starts from the same baseline.
 ROI depends on three variables: traffic volume, SLV, and initial conversion rate.

-- Business schools: high SLV (GBP 36,000), average initial conversion (2.3%).
-ROI driven by the value of each enrolment.
+- Business schools: high SLV ($180,000 over 4 years), average initial conversion (2.3%).
+ROI driven by the value of each enrollment.
 Expected ROI: 250-350%.

-- Engineering programmes: solid SLV (GBP 37,000), higher baseline conversion (4.1%).
+- Engineering programs: solid SLV ($160,000 over 4 years), higher baseline conversion (4.1%).
 Marginal gains are smaller in percentage terms.
 Expected ROI: 180-280%.

-- Post-1992 universities: lower SLV (GBP 28,000) but high volumes.
+- Regional public universities: lower SLV for in-state students ($52,000 over 4 years) but high volumes.
 ROI depends primarily on cost-per-lead reduction.
 Expected ROI: 120-200%.

 Prospects visit an average of 4.7 pages before asking their first question (Source: analytics + session replay, 15,000 prospect journeys, 2025-2026 cycle).
 The chatbot intercepts this silent browsing and converts it into a qualified interaction.